 - coordinating and supporting landholders to control pests and meet your legal obligations

-- our animal health programs
+- local animal health programs

 - supporting agriculture and animals during emergencies

-- supporting stock identification systems.
+- maintaining stock identification systems

 Who pays Local Land Services rates?